ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

 ```

 ### Aggregate
-Bounded Contexts contain a set of Aggregates which have the following structure (rough):
+Bounded Contexts contain a set of Aggregates that have the following structure (rough sketch, the JavaDoc has the details):

 ```text
 aggregate